 While investigating the 2009 disappearance of 28-year-old mother of two Susan Cox Powell, detectives in West Valley City, Utah, made a startling discovery.
-Inside a safety deposit box kept secret from her husband, 33-year-old Joshua Powell, Susan had left a letter to her friends and family titled, "Last will and testament of Susan Powell.”
-Dated June 28, 2008, the letter contained an ominous message that led investigators to take a closer look Joshua.
+Inside a safety deposit box kept secret from her husband, 33-year-old Joshua "Josh" Powell, Susan had left a letter to her friends and family titled, "Last will and testament of Susan Powell.”
+Dated June 28, 2008, the letter contained an ominous message that led investigators to take a closer look Josh.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.